-Referees are asked NOT to call technical fouls on timeout violations, but
+Referees are asked NOT to call technical fouls on timeout violations; instead-

 the basketball back in play.
 Reason- our rules for timeouts are

-complex and referees do all sorts of leagues so its very hard for
+complex and referees perform for all sorts of leagues

-different rules).
+they may do 5 different leagues/week).
 In fact, the referee may even stop the clock to

 gather him/her self and explain